zeta-chain/node/docs/cli/zetacored/zetacored_testnet_init-files.md

 ### Options

 ```
-      --algo string                  Key signing algorithm to generate keys for
       --chain-id string              genesis file chain-id, if left blank will be randomly created
   -h, --help                         help for init-files
+      --key-type string              Key signing algorithm to generate keys for
       --keyring-backend string       Select keyring's backend (os|file|test)
       --minimum-gas-prices string    Minimum gas prices to accept for transactions; All fees in a tx must meet this minimum (e.g. 0.01photino,0.001stake)
       --node-daemon-home string      Home directory of the node's daemon configuration